Urpagin/slpcli/README.md

 VarInt values are stored as `int` (32 bits), limiting full protocol compliance for VarInts larger than 35 bits.
 This limitation is intentional and acceptable for typical usage scenarios.

+## Timeout
+There isn't a timeout system in place as of now.
+This is very problematic as bogus/down hostnames make the program pend.

 ---

 ## 📚 References & Acknowledgments